egpivo/llmchatbot/README.md

 ```

 ### II.
 Client Side
-Access the demo chatbot at `https://{ip}:{port}/chatbot`, with the default values being `0.0.0.0` for the `ip` and `3389` for the `port`.
+Access the demo chatbot at `https://{ip}:{port}/chatbot`, with the default values being `0.0.0.0` for the `ip` and `443` for the `port`.

 - Note: Dummy SSL certificates and keys are created by default for secure communication.
-You can replace them manually.
+You can replace them manually in `env/bentoml_configuration.yaml`.

 ## Demo <i class="fas fa-eye fa-lg"></i>